kstrafe/Cxy/documentation/rationale.md

 # Introduction #
 To make a new programming language we need to start looking somewhere.
-We start of looking at history.
+We start off looking at history.
 Throughout the short history of programming we've seen languages come and go.
 Ideas spring to life, and subsequently die.
 There is a constant evolution: an evolution of the languages.
 As languages evolve, so do computers.
 Nathan's first law says `software is a gas` (